 The eligible properties under the DSCR program are:

-A minimum credit score in the 600s (e.g., 620 or 660) is followed by most lenders offering DSCR.
+A minimum credit score in the 620s is required by most lenders offering the DSCR program.
 You just have to search for a non-QM lender who can meet your personal credit situation.

-Last on our list is the loan program designed for self-employed foreign nationals looking to invest in U.S. real estate.
+Next on our list is the loan program designed for self-employed foreign nationals looking to get a loan to invest in U.S. real estate.

 This loan is for self-employed foreign nationals who opt not to go through the stringent credit and documentary requirements practiced by most banks and other traditional lenders.